MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 1. First, you collect specially formatted stack traces from your web app in production.

    There are many ways to collect stack traces from the browsers your users are using.
-In [Collect stack traces in production](#collect-stack-traces-in-production), below, we provide examples and recommendations.
-We also explain how to format the stack traces so that they can be analyzed in the **Crash analyzer** tool.
+The section [Collect stack traces in production](#collect-stack-traces-in-production), below, provides examples and recommendations.
+It also explains how to format the stack traces so that they can be analyzed in the **Crash analyzer** tool.

 1. Next, you analyze the stack traces in the **Crash analyzer** tool.